 CELEBRATING 10 YEARS IN SOMERVILLE

-This year's Teen Empowerment's Celebration of Hope and Caring is taking place in at the Center for the Arts at the Armory in Somerville to celebrate our decade of successful programming in the city.
-Join us on March 12!
+Teen Empowerment's 2014 Celebration of Hope and Caring took place at the Center for the Arts at the Armory in Somerville to celebrate our decade of successful programming in the city.
 Details here.

 Read about TE's Somerville program in the Somerville Journal.

 SOMERVILLE'S PEACE MONTH:

 Giving Back to the 'Ville, Voices of the Seven Hills

 April 2013 was youth Peace Month in Somerville!
 Check out Peace Month on Facebook.

 "Late nite with Teen Empowerment" kicked it off with a show and healing ceremony at the Somerville Theatre on April 6.
 See some pix and read about it.

 See what Mayor Joe Curtatone says about TE and Peace Month.